Promotos/ClaudeActivity/README.md

-That regenerates `Resources/AppIcon.icns` at all ten sizes `iconutil` expects, drawing each one at its native resolution instead of scaling a large rendition down.
+That regenerates `Resources/AppIcon.icns` at all ten sizes `iconutil` expects, drawing each one at its native resolution instead of scaling a large rendition down, and writes `docs/icon.png` alongside it so the image above never drifts from the icon actually shipped.
 The colors and proportions sit at the top of `enum Icon`.
 The shapes are plain Bezier paths on purpose — Apple's license terms do not allow SF Symbols in app icons.

 ## How the detection works